Transfer in Reinforcement Learning via Regret Bounds for Learning Agents: Regret Bounds for Multi-Agent Learning

-The following upper bound on the combined regret of all agents using Multi-Agent-UCRL holds. \begin{theorem} With probability $1-\delta$, after any $T$ steps the regret of all agents controlled by Multi-agent-UCRL with confidence intervals \eqref{eq:cr} and \eqref{eq:cp} is upper bounded by
+The following upper bound on the mutual regret of all agents using Multi-Agent-UCRL holds. \begin{theorem} With probability $1-\delta$, after any $T$ steps the mutual regret of agents controlled by Multi-agent-UCRL with confidence intervals \eqref{eq:cr} and \eqref{eq:cp} is upper bounded by

 \end{theorem}